Advocate Locally

 In addition to sending a message through the email form, it’s always a good idea to send a direct email to one of the staff members.
 Please contact Shelley Bowen so BSF can help connect you with the appropriate staff members in your Representative's office.

-Subject Line: Please Co-Sponsor H.Res.1025 Designating April 5th as Barth Syndrome Awareness Day
+Subject Line: Please Co-Sponsor H.Res.209 Designating April 5th, 2025 as Barth Syndrome Awareness Day

 Dear Representative [Insert Name]:

-I am a constituent who lives in your district who has been affected by Barth syndrome.
-[Please provide a sentence or two about ways in which Barth syndrome has affected you or your family].
-As a volunteer advocate with the Barth Syndrome Foundation, I am writing you to ask you to co-sponsor H.Res.1025, recognizing April 5th as Barth Syndrome Awareness Day to increase national awareness for early diagnosis and improved health outcomes for this devastating disease.
+I am a constituent who lives in [Your City], [Your State] and a constituent in your district.
+[How are you related to the person who has Barth syndrome].
+I am writing to ask you to co-sponsor H.Res.
+209, designating April 5th, 2025, as Barth Syndrome Awareness Day to increase national awareness for early diagnosis and improved health outcomes for this devastating disease.

-The FDA's recent agreement to review a New Drug Application (NDA) for elamipretide in Barth syndrome represents a significant step forward in addressing the unmet needs of patients suffering from this devastating, progressive condition.
-During the protracted timeframe that it took the FDA to agree to review the NDA, approximately 10% of the people with Barth syndrome within our community have died.
+The FDA's agreement to review a New Drug Application (NDA) for elamipretide in Barth syndrome on April 3rd, 2024, represented a significant step forward in addressing the unmet needs of patients suffering from this devastating, progressive condition.
+During the protracted timeframe that it took the FDA to agree to review the NDA, and more recently an extension of the PDUFA date from January 29th, 2025, to April 29th, 2025, approximately 18% Barth individuals in the US have died and 12% in the US have required a heart transplant.
+By the April 29th, 2025, PDUFA date it will have taken over a year for the review process.
+This, for a drug that received Priority Review, Fast Track and Orphan Disease designation from the FDA which should have expedited the review process.

 You can learn more about Barth syndrome at www.barthsyndrome.org